Anaesthetic technicians assist anaesthetists during operations, and prepare operating theatres and clinics for anaesthetic procedures.

 What are the chances of getting a job?

-Anaesthetic technicians usually work in hospitals
+Anaesthetic technicians work in hospitals

-- Immigration New Zealand, 'Immediate Skill Shortage List', accessed August 2016, (www.immigration.govt.nz).
+- Immigration New Zealand, 'Regional Skill Shortage List', 27 May 2019, (www.immigration.govt.nz).

-- New Zealand Anaesthetic Technicians' Society website, accessed August 2016, (www.nzats.co.nz).
+- New Zealand Anaesthetic Technicians' Society website, accessed January 2019, (www.nzats.co.nz).

 Progression and specialisations

 Anaesthetic technicians may move into managerial or trainer roles.

 Anaesthetic technicians can specialise in certain departments or procedures, including: